iter8-tools/iter8/doc_files/metrics.md

 - They each refer back to a Prometheus query template defined under the `query_templates` section.
 Iter8 uses that template to compute the value of the metric for a service version.

-- The metrics have a type, which can be either `Correctness` or `Performance`, depending on what they measure.
+- The metric could either be a [counter metric](https://prometheus.io/docs/concepts/metric_types/) or not denoted by the `is_counter` key

+- If the value of the Prometheus query, correspondng to a metric is unavailable, then by default `0` is returned by Prometheus.
+This can be changed to any other float value or None in the `absent_value` key

 - Finally, each metric is associated with another query template assigned to the attribute `sample_size_query_template`.
 Iter8 relies on the notion of a sample-size query template to compute the total number of data points used in the computation of the metric values.
 Each of the iter8-defined metrics is associated with the `iter8_sample_size` query template defined under `query_templates`, which computes the total number of requests received by a service version.
 For the default iter8 metrics (mean latency, error count, and error rate), the total number of requests is the correct sample size measure.